- About Us

 Mr. Kevin Curseaden is the Vice Chair for the Regional Water Authority.
-He served on the Representative Policy Board for 10 years and was chair of the board for the last two years of his tenure before being appointed to the Authority board.
+He served on the Representative Policy Board for 10 years and was Chair of the RPB for the last two years of his tenure before being appointed to the Authority board.

 He is a partner at Curseaden & Moore in Milford, where he focuses on land use law.
 He also serves on the board of the United Way of Milford.
 Mr. Curseaden received his Bachelor of Arts degree from Boston College and his J.D. from Quinnipiac University School of Law.
 He has served in the U.S. Army Reserve since 2000 with deployments to both Kosovo and Northern Iraq.

-Mr. Anthony DiSalvo is Vice Chair of the Regional Water Authority.
-He is the immediate past Chair, serving in that role for 10 years.
+Mr. Anthony DiSalvo is a board member of the Regional Water Authority.
+He is the immediate past Chair, serving in that role for 10 years, and as Vice Chair for one year.
 His community involvement includes acting as treasurer for the Integrated Refugee and Immigration Service, the International Association of New Haven and the Visiting Nurse Association of New Haven.
 Mr. DiSalvo’s former positions held in the community include president of the Greater New Haven Manufacturers' Association and Cornerstone, Inc., as well as acting as a commissioner for the Connecticut Board of Mental Health and the Quinnipiac Valley Health District.

 Mr. DiSalvo was a driving force for the Greater New Haven Community Loan Fund and served the Department of Mental Health Catchment Area Council in the role of director.
 He is affiliated with the Society of Industrial and Organizational Psychologists and the American Management Association.